 Step 1: IN-CSE issues a Network Status Request

-The IN-CSE issues a Network Status Report request to the SCEF via one or more of the following approaches.
+The IN-CSE issues a Network Status Report request to the SCEF via one or more of the following approaches:

 The IN-CSE may periodically check the location of its registree ASN/MN-CSEs and ADN-AEs.
 When the IN-CSE detects that a certain number of ASN/MN-CSEs and/or ADN-AEs are in the same geographical area, it may further check if the ASN/MN-CSEs and ADN-AEs are connected to the same network.
 The IN-CSE can detect if the ASN/MN-CSEs and ADN-AEs are connected to the same network by examining their M2M-Ext-ID attributes.
 For example, a 3GPP external identifier is composed of a local identifier and a domain identifier.
 If the ASN/MN-CSEs and ADN-AEs have the same domain identifier, they may be connected to the same network.
 When the IN-CSE detects that a number of ASN/MN-CSEs and/or ADN-AEs are in the same geographical area and attached to the same network, it may decide to request a Network Status Report in that geographical area.